mhnamdar/mhnamdar.github.io/index.md

 ## About Me

 **Hi again!
 MohammadHossein here! this is my personal webpage!
 If I want to tell a little about myself, first of all, I was born in November 2000 and I love to understand the mystery of the sky and the universe (that's why I'm studying physics and cosmology).
-My favorite hobbies are coding, observing the sky, photography, making music, football and writing stories.
+My favorite hobbies are coding, observing the sky, photography, making music,playing football and writing stories.
 I love producing and creating, like making music as I said before, I actually like piano, but I've been playing guitar for a while, maybe because it's cheaper :)
-One of my dreams is to become a great physicist one day and be able to do great things, no matter what awards I get, I will always be looking for the secret of the world:] .Check out my public [CV]() to know more about my works (some links are disabled in this public version).
+One of my dreams is to become a great physicist one day and be able to do great things, no matter what awards I get or not, I will always be looking for the secret of the universe:] .Check out my public [CV]() to know more about my works (some links are disabled in this public version).
 If you want more information, just send me an [email](mailto:mh.namdar2000@gmail.com).**